jdsandifer/ALUnit/STYLE.md

 - Tests should be stored in the autolisp-unit/test folder.

 - Test files should only be responsible for testing one code file.
-The file name should be the name of the file tested plus `_TEST` between the file and the extension: E.g. `ASSERT_TEST.lsp` would contain all tests for `ASSERT.lsp`.
+The file name should be the name of the file tested plus `Test` between the file and the extension: E.g. `AssertTest.lsp` would contain all tests for `Assert.lsp`.

-- Test functions should descibe the functionality under test and be part of a test suite for the function under test. `returnsTrueForGoodAssert` might be a test function in the `assertTrue` suite of tests.
+- Test functions should descibe the functionality under test and be part of a test suite for the function under test. `ReturnsTrueForGoodAssert` might be a test function in the `AssertTrue` suite of tests.

 - Usually, there should be only one assert per test function, but occasionally it makes sense to combine multiple asserts that test the same basic fuctionality.